Smart Home Technology Of The Future 😱

-In fact, this is just the tip of the iceberg when it comes to the smart home technology of the future! 🤖
+In fact, this might be the tip of the iceberg when it comes to the smart home technology of the future! 😱

 Let’s take a look at some of the technologies that I think, will be a staple in smart homes in the not too distant future, some even as soon as 2023 and beyond.

 1.)
 Micro LED Displays

 In short, an OLED TV (which stands for organic light emitting diode) is typically renowned for its ability to reach true black since it doesn’t use backlighting of any kind, and can turn each pixel off individually — whereas an LCD is still reliant on light for its picture.

 This gives the image on screen a certain vibrancy and pop that usually only an OLED can give, but the problem is that they sometimes can’t get as bright as an LCD; especially when it comes to HDR.

 Enter Micro LED.